New Group Now

 NEW GROUP NOW is a new series of public forums which locate New Group shows within the larger context of American and/or global society.
 Bringing together artists and thinkers across disciplines, the series asks vital questions at the center of New Group shows and of our present culture.

-The Pershing Square Signature Center
+at The Pershing Square Signature Center

 480 West 42nd Street

 Nancy Giles is an Emmy-winning contributor to “CBS News Sunday Morning,” and tries to be witty on various political panels on MSNBC.
 She’s acted in films and on TV and was recently Off-Broadway in The New Group’s Good For Otto by David Rabe.
 She’s also written and performed solo shows and is working on a collection of essays and true stories.
-Her podcast “The Giles Files” is on the Apple Podcast app, Google Play and Stitcher.
+Her podcast “The Giles Files” is on the Apple Podcast app, Google Play, and Stitcher.
 Be cool and subscribe!